Meander Dam: Dam details

-Power plant
+Hydroelectric power station

-The Lake Huntsman Power Station has one unique double Francis-type turbine, with a generating capacity of 1.95 MW of electricity.
-The Meander Dam, which creates Huntsman Lake and supplies the power station with water was completed in November 2007.
-The power station was commissioned in February 2008 by Tyco Tamar.
-Electric power generation is a by-product of water released to primarily satisfy irrigation purposes.
+The Huntsman Lake Power Station has one unique double Francis-type turbine, with a generating capacity of 1.95 MW of electricity.
+Water from Lake Huntsman supplies the power station, that was commissioned in February 2008 by Tyco Tamar.
+Electric power generation is a by-product of water released by the dam to primarily satisfy irrigation purposes.